medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

 }
 ```

-You now have a load balancer that is configured to use TLS.
-Note that the SSL encryption terminates at the load balancer - the node traffic is running over http.
+Save, re-run `sudo service nginx restart` and voila - you now have a load balancer that is configured to use TLS.

+Note that the SSL encryption terminates here at the load balancer - the node traffic runs over http.
 If you do not trust your internal network, or if you are using external nodes, you may also configure SSL Passthrough - an article on that is available [here](https://www.cyberciti.biz/faq/configure-nginx-ssltls-passthru-with-tcp-load-balancing/).